Dragnet (franchise): 1967–1970 revival

-Dragnet aired Monday through Friday on Me-TV.
-The show was part of the "CriMe TV" morning block with Perry Mason and The Rockford Files, with Dragnet airing back to back from 11:00 am until 12:00 pm.
+Dragnet was broadcast Monday through Friday on Me-TV.
+The show was part of the "CriMe TV" morning block with Perry Mason and The Rockford Files, with Dragnet shown back-to-back from 11:00 am until 12:00 pm.
 In December 2014, Me-TV added a third airing of Dragnet to its late-night lineup; the series airs at 12:30 am following a second episode of Perry Mason.
-Me-TV ended the run of Dragnet on January 1, 2015, whereupon it became part of Cozi TV's regular lineup.
-In January 2020 Dragnet returned to MeTV along with its sibling series Adam-12 after Cozi TV dropped both series; Dragnet currently broadcasts two episodes weekday mornings from 5:30 to 6:30 a.m.
+Me-TV ended the run of Dragnet on January 1, 2015, whereupon it became part of Cozi TV's regular lineup until its removal in December 2019.
+In January 2020, Dragnet returned to MeTV along with its sibling series Adam-12 after Cozi dropped both series.
+Dragnet currently broadcasts 2 episodes Sundays through Fridays at 5am & 5:30am EST. On August 19, 2024, Dragnet made its debut on FETV, currently airing weekday mornings at 8:10am EST.

-Webb's later years
+Dragnet 1984 revival and Webb's later years

-Webb had begun working on a revival of Dragnet in 1982, writing and producing five scripts and keeping his role as Joe Friday.
-Once again he needed to create a new character for Friday's partner; Ben Alexander had died in 1969 and Harry Morgan was tied up with his commitments to M*A*S*H, and its already greenlit followup AfterMASH.
-Webb decided on Kent McCord, the former Adam-12 star who had several guest appearances early in the 1967 revival series, to fill the undefined role.
-No indication was given whether McCord would be playing a totally new character, or his Jim Reed character from Adam-12.
-Webb died suddenly from a heart attack on December 23, 1982, and the revival was scrapped.
+In 1982, Webb began working on a revival of Dragnet.
+Departing from the original format (with Harry Morgan tied up with his commitments to M*A*S*H, and its already greenlit followup AfterMASH), Webb himself would not appear in the series as Sgt.
+Joe Friday (other than in voice over), and approached former Adam-12 stars Martin Milner and Kent McCord (who had several guest appearances early in the 1967 revival series) to reprise their roles as now-detectives Malloy and Reed in the updated Dragnet 1984 series.
+Days after speaking with McCord about the project, on December 23, 1982, Webb died unexpectedly from a heart attack and the Dragnet revival was scrapped.

 After Webb's death, LAPD Chief Daryl Gates announced that badge number 714—Webb's number on the television show—was retired, and Los Angeles city offices lowered their flags to half staff.
 At Webb's funeral, the LAPD provided an honor guard, and the chief of police commented on Webb's connection with the LAPD.
 An LAPD auditorium was named in his honor.
 Jack Webb's LAPD sergeant's badge and ID card are on display at the Los Angeles Police Academy.